 - Search Engines: Google, Yahoo, Bing, etc. This will include organic and paid traffic.

-- Other: This includes additional marketing campaigns you may run, like email and direct marketing.
+- Other: This includes additional marketing campaigns you may run such as e-mail and direct marketing.

-Carefully analyzing how these different groups convert will help you make sound decisions on where to spend your next marketing dollar.
+Carefully analysing how these different groups convert will help you make sound decisions on where to spend your next marketing budget.